garrandall/popular-music-data/tracks/if-you-needed-somebody-bad-company.md

 If you needed somebody, the way that I need you
 If you wanted somebody, the way that I want you

-Ooh, if I could tell you now, the way you make me feel Ooh, if I could show you somehow, don't you know my lovin' is oh so real
+Oh, if I could tell you now, the way you make me feel Oh, if I could show you somehow, don't you know my lovin' is oh so real

 If you needed somebody, the way that I need you
 If you wanted somebody, the way that I want you